Greedy Polyominoes and first-passage times on random Voronoi tilings: Applications

-To prove Lemma \ref{lden} we shall first obtain a control on the number of boxes intersected by a self-avoiding path in $\D$.
-Recall that, in section \ref{comp}, for fixed $L>0$ and for each self-avoiding path $\gamma$ in $\D$ we have defined an animal $\A(\gamma):=\A_1^L(\gamma)$ on $\GG^d$ by taking the vertices $\z$ such that $\gamma$ intersects $B_\z^{L/2}$.
-Let
+To prove Theorem \ref{theo:lden} we shall first obtain a control on the number of boxes intersected by a self-avoiding path in $\D$.
+Recall that, in section \ref{comp}, for fixed $L>0$ and for each self-avoiding path $\gamma$ in $\D$ we have defined an animal $\A^r(\gamma):=\A^{r,1}(\gamma)$ on $\GG^d$ by taking the vertices $\z$ such that $\gamma$ intersects $B_\z^{r}$.
+By Corollary 2 in \cite{Pimentel10} we have: \begin{lemma} For each $r\geq 1$ there exist finite and positive constants $b_3,b_4,b_5,b_6$ such that for any $x\geq 0$ (check reference)

 and